Tag archive for: DUMG

 Replay

-As part of the crisis management response to the coronavirus epidemic, the Continuing Medical Education (CME) division is once again offering a themed evening videoconference for general practitioners and coordinating physicians in nursing homes.
-This time, Professor Hubert Blain and Dr. Emilie Million will be speaking during the evening.
-More information can be found in this article.
+As part of the crisis management efforts surrounding the coronavirus pandemic, the Continuing Medical Education (CME) division is once again hosting a themed webinar for general practitioners and coordinating physicians in nursing homes.
+This time, Professor Hubert Blain and Dr. Emilie Million will be speaking at the event.
+Read more in this article.

 A remote conference

 The conference will take place via video conference on Thursday, April 16, from 6:00 p.m. to 8:00 p.m.
-A second edition of this same event will be held on April 21, 2020, from 6:00 p.m. to 8:00 p.m.
+A second session of this event will be held on April 21, 2020, from 6:00 p.m. to 8:00 p.m.
 It is open to all practicing general practitioners, as well as coordinating physicians in nursing homes in the Occitanie region.
-The theme of the evening will be: "COVID-19 prevention in nursing homes: how best to apply the ARS Occitanie recommendations of April 6, 2020 in practice."
-As the number of participants is limited in order to encourage interaction between the audience and the speakers, registration is free but mandatory.
+The theme of this event will be: “COVID-19 Prevention in Nursing Homes: How Best to Apply the ARS Occitanie Recommendations of April 6, 2020, in Practice.”
+As the number of participants is limited to encourage interaction between attendees and speakers, registration is free but required.

-Can't make it to either of the events?
-Don't worry, you can watch the replay below!
+Can’t make it to either of the events?
+No worries—you can watch the replay below!

 Evening of April 16